Skip to content

 c.
 Where samples are obtained for the purpose of testing following a physical examination (or, in the case of production animals, farmed aquatic animals and game, following a physical examination which was carried out 'recently enough'), it is acceptable for a veterinary surgeon to prescribe antibiotics, antifungals, antiparasitics and antivirals based on the results of those contemporaneous tests without the need for a further physical examination.

-Note: For more information about responsible prescribing to minimise antimicrobial resistance, please see paragraphs 4.30 and 4.31 below).
+Note: For more information about responsible prescribing to minimise antimicrobial resistance, please see paragraphs 4.35 to 4.36 and 4.43 to 4.46 below.

 Diagnosis